cincanproject/tools/clamav/README.md

 ## Testing

-Few tests are included for testing the functionality of container.
+Few tests are included for testing the functionality of the container.
 These contains at least:

   * Test entrypoint and help command
   * Test scanning for sample file, and partially check produced JSON

-Sample file is same than tool [ILSpy](../islpy) is using.
+Sample file is the same one than tool [ILSpy](../islpy) is using.

 Tox can be used for testing this tool (run from root of this repository):
 ```